espressif/esp-idf/docs/en/api-guides/core_dump.rst

 .. important::

     If :doc:`../security/flash-encryption` is enabled on the device, please add an ``encrypted`` flag to the core dump partition declaration.
+Please note that the core dump cannot be read from encrypted partitions using ``idf.py coredump-info`` or ``idf.py coredump-debug`` commands.
+    It is recommended to read the core dump from ESP which will automatically decrypt the partition and send it for analysis, which can be done by running e.g. ``idf.py coredump-info -c <path-to-core-dump>``.

     .. code-block:: none